 The new Mask Designer lets you apply transparency to create intriguing titles and effects.
 Video Blending allows merging of video clips on different timelines to create an array of arresting effects, while the app's True Theatre color enhances and eases color correction.
 Like Adobe's Premiere Elements, CyberLink's Zoom and Pan lets you choose parts of the video to focus on.The new Mask Designer adds eye-catching features to your footage.The dedicated Action Camera Center provides camera profile corrections for fisheye, vignette and color, and also corrects for camera shake.
 In addition, it facilitates new stop-motion and pan & zoom effects as well as time alterations like slow motion and freeze frame.

 You can upload your movie directly to FaceBook, Vimeo and DailyMotion, just like Corel VideoStudio, Adobe Premiere Elements and VideoPad.
 CyberLink also supports direct uploading of 3D and 360-degree files to YouTube.

 It may look a little busy at first, but CyberLink PowerDirector's expertly organized interface is intuitive.

 CyberLink was among the fastest performers in our roundup, racing through 60 fps encoding and coming in second for 30 fps.

-We tested the program on an HP Spectre x360 laptop running Windows 10 Home.
-Its 64-bit Intel Core i5 processor with 5200U CPU runs at 2.2 GHz on an HD Graphics 5500 system with 8GB of RAM.
-We combined six clips into a 2.5-minute video shot at 60 frames per second and rendered the projects to MPEG 4 at 720p.
-We timed rendering at both 60 fps and 30 fps.
-There were no problems with any operation performed in PowerDirector — all creation and rendered playback was stable.
+I tested PowerDirector on an HP Spectre x360 laptop running Windows 10 Home.
+Its 64-bit Intel Core i5 processor with a 5200U CPU runs at 2.2 GHz on an HD Graphics 5500 system with 8GB of RAM.
+I combined five clips into a 2.5-minute video shot at 60 frames per second and rendered the projects to MPEG 4 at 720p.
+We timed rendering at both 60 frames per second and 30 fps.